 Outside is a stand called the…wait for it…Fife & Drum that also has hot dogs but serves smoothies and the traditional Disney turkey legs as well.

 Perhaps my favorite is a very small location as you’re about to leave the American pavilion area and get into Japan territory.
-It is the Funnel Cake Stand and it serves literally some of the best good around even if there virtually only is one selection.
+It is the Funnel Cake Stand and it serves literally some of the best food around even if there is virtually only one selection.
 Get one and just let the taste do the full explanation.

 While in the American pavilion though, keep an eye out for shows and performances that can go on at the America Gardens Theatre which sits right on the water.
 Numerous musical acts, readings, and great holiday celebrations happen on the stage throughout the year so make sure to pick up a time guide so that you’re up to date on all the happenings.
 One of my favorites is when celebrities do a Christmas narration during the holiday season.

 Oh, there is one other thing that must be checked out when spending time in America (at Epcot).
 Yes, the Fife and Drum Corps that does sporadic shows during the day is awesome and you’ve got to witness the playing of the National Anthem, but there is one big time sight to see and hear while in America and that is the Voices of Liberty.

 Perhaps some of the most beautiful and moving songs in American history and you can hear every single one of them sung a capella.
 Believe me that when they hit that first note, you’ll want to find your way near them even if you aren’t even close.
 They can usually be found performing throughout the day before viewings of the American Adventure show.